epn-vespa/VESPA-CRISM-helper-scripts/docker/readme.md

 First, check if you need it:

-	docker run -it debian /bin/bash # Dowload the Debian image, run the container and a shell ping 128.31.0.62 # Debian archives IP
+	docker run -it debian /bin/bash # Download the Debian image, run the container and a shell ping 128.31.0.62 # Debian archives IP

 You should received all packets.
 But then ping it from the domain name: